-If you think about it for a moment - it is incredibly easy to write an essay about poetry.
-After all - there is no conclusive, definite definition of what poetry is.
+If you think about it for a moment – it is incredibly easy to write an essay on poetry.
+After all – there is no conclusive, definite definition of what poetry is.
 It is everything and nothing in particular.
-It is, as Tzvetan Todorov wrote "a matter of time, place and text".
+It is, as Tzvetan Todorov wrote a matter of time, place and text.
 It can take any form or shape and still be powerful document of human experience.
 It shows the capabilities of human mind free of chains of establishment and chores of everyday life.
 Mind that is twisting and shouting restless and wild.
 Mind that moves in leaps and bounds towards infinity and beyond.

-But on the other hand - it takes an effort to "get" poetry.
-You can't just digest it as a candy bar.
+But on the other hand – it takes an effort to get poetry.
+You can’t just digest it as a candy bar.
 There are a lot of barriers for poetry to pass through in order to be appreciated fully, not even to mention writing an essay on poetry.
 Too much to think about.
 Thus it can be easily misunderstood.
 Maybe even too easily.
 That misfortune usually leads to severe misinterpreting and then to whole chain of events, in a domino-like manner, causes thorough and utter discarding of a piece as heinous rubbish sprinkled with extreme disgust.
 Sometimes it is funny, other times it is sad.
 But it is fair to say that poetry usually suffers badly from being misunderstood and misinterpreted.
 It always deserves better than to be discarded as something abundantly pretentious and curiously useless in relation to primary consuming needs of a human being of XXI century.
 But why it happens that way?

 To answer that question – we need to go ab ovo.